codeep/React-Express-Boilerplate/README.md

 This is a sophisticated boilerplate that uses React on front-end and Node.js (Express) on back-end.

 This boilerplate is empowered by the following technologies:
 • Redux
 • Redux-saga
 • Mongoose
 • Material-UI
+• Moment

 It's a usable CRUD (Create, Read, Update, Delete) app, using todo-s to illustrate that.